lulupac/pocketworkers/README.md

     p.put(10)
 ```

-For the moment it is not possible to mix threads and processes in a pipeline (I'll have to investigate that).

 ## Note
 Comments, critics, issues, fixes are welcome as long as it aims at keeping this lib tiny, stupid and simple :-)